illumion-ltd/h5pydantic/docs/tutorial.rst

   :pyobject: Acquisition

-H5Datasets map directly to HDF5 datasets, which can have a lot of options, h5pydantic supports these through attributes that end with underscores.
+H5Datasets map directly to HDF5 datasets, which can have a lot of options, h5pydantic supports these through extra arguments passed to the class.
 We've added a per acquisition metadata "beamstop" to the acquisition.

 We now have all the bits and pieces to create our entire experiment: